|Home • Patterns • Ramblings • Articles • Talks • Download • Links • Books • Contact|

 OCT 1, 2009

 I joined JavaOne this year as a panelist on Cloud Computing.
-As always, you’ll have to run
+As always, you’ll have

 We all expected the mood at JavaOne to be a bit more somber than during the fat years, but I’ll have to say it was out right depressing.
 I walked into the keynote fashionably late, just as James Gosling was introducing the Java application store.
 I have a lot of respect for James, but Jonathan Schwarz and James were simply stumbling over their own words.
 I would assume these guys are used to being on stage, so I am not sure what was going on.
 Apparently, other snafoos occurred earlier with one of the Sunsters referring to app store half an hour before it was actually announced.
 To add to the drama, Scott McNealy came back on stage, all sentimental, followed by Larry E. himself engaged in a somewhat staged (well, can we blame them?) dialog.
 While Scott was able to strike a chord with some in the melancholy department, the overall performance rally lacked in energy and coherence.
 It felt like a bunch of grumpy old men reminiscing about better times.
 Even the T-shirt cannon felt a bit like playing silly games at the kid’s birthday party after you’ve grown too old just to make grandma happy.